nuxeo/nuxeo-drive/tools/osx/README.md

 ## Background png resolution

 The `dmgbackground.svg` file is the source for the png file.
-Note that inkscape has a hardcoded convention of using 90dpi in png exports while OSX expects a 72dpi png file.
-Hence the need to rescale the inkscape document size by a 1.25 ratio.
+Note that Inkscape has a hardcoded export convention of using 90dpi in png exports while OSX expects a 72dpi png file.
+Hence the need to rescale the Inkscape document size by a 1.25 ratio.